iesgn/iesgncloud/README.md

 # iesgncloud

-Scripts and small applications used in IES GN OpenStack administradtion
+Scripts and small python applications used in IES GN OpenStack administration

 ## adduser-cloud

-Used to create keystone users, extracting data from a LDAP tree.
-Each potential keystone user must have a SHA512 hashed password created with crypt (e.g.
+Used to create keystone users and tenants, extracting data from a LDAP tree and putting then into a MySQL database.
+When a user is created a minimal network infrastructure is created: One network, one subnetwork and one router.
-$6$lI4Cfr6S$nx/kWLPxMJzaAfoxTZYlFPv.kC49JobWHtvVCV5zrNHSffBEzqeQfP5.eZdVJwI1.XUeA3LeQ7Y8ZrW34900y1).

-Particular parameters must be defined in adduser-cloud.conf
+We don't like the way LDAP is implemented into OpenStack, IOHO it's a very "intrusive" method.
+We loved a LDAP backend that can be used only for authentication purposes, allowing the utilization of all usernames and password of our organization, but that until now has not been possible.

+## deluser-cloud

+Used to remove a user from a tenant.
+If the user is the only user in the tenant, the program removes all elements related to this tenant (volumes, instances and network elements) and finally removes the tenant.